Packed in a vacuum sealed pouch to preserve its freshness.

 For many Oolong lovers, Dong Ding is considered the premium Oolong.

-Our Autumn Dong Ding has several unique features: An intense aroma, a well balanced roasted taste, and a yellow to orange infusion color.
+Our Dong Ding has several unique features: An intense aroma, a well balanced roasted taste, and a yellow to orange infusion color.
 Each leaf is specially selected and carefully picked by skilled hands.
 Of course, the flavor and aroma of hand picked tea is much more mellow and smooth than tea trimmed by a machine.

 The misty climate with warm days and cool nights of Chiang Rai province provide the adequate temperature and environment for the tea plants to grow peacefully and develop delicate buds.